open-telemetry/semantic-conventions/docs/attributes-registry/error.md

 ## Error Attributes

+This document defines the shared attributes used to report an error.

 | Attribute    | Type   | Description                                              | Examples | Stability                                                  |
 | ------------ | ------ | -------------------------------------------------------- | -------- | ---------------------------------------------------------- |
 | `error.type` | string | Describes a class of error the operation ended with.
 [1] | `_OTHER` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |